romazu/arxivql/README.md

 ## Query
 The `Query` class provides constructors for all supported arXiv fields and methods to combine them.

+See the [arxiv documentation](https://info.arxiv.org/help/api/user-manual.html#query_details) for the official Search API details.

+See the [arXiv Search API behavior](#important-arxiv-search-api-behavior) section for API behavior details and caveats.

 ### Field Constructors